Ranked: 54 retro dishes we think deserve a comeback

 nelea33/Shutterstock

-The 1950s saw an explosion of budget friendly, filling and easy-to-freeze casserole dishes, which were a great way to recycle leftovers and stretch them into a second meal to feed the family.
+The 1950s saw an explosion of budget-friendly, filling and easy-to-freeze casserole dishes that were a great way to recycle leftovers and stretch them into a second meal to feed the family.
 Spaghetti casserole was a go-to option, with layers of spaghetti, minced beef, vegetables, tinned soup and grated cheese.
 Why not try resurrecting the recipe for a different take on spaghetti Bolognese?

 16. Cherries Jubilee